5G: Powering a connected future

 Enhanced integrated circuit (IC) components are behind the transformation from LTE 4G to 5G speeds.

-To deliver this considerable boost in connectivity, our Performance Materials team, and others in the industry, have enabled the development of more and more powerful processors, memory chips and other IC devices and components that simultaneously meet energy efficiency and cost targets.
+To deliver this considerable boost in connectivity, our Electronics team, and others in the industry, have enabled the development of more and more powerful processors, memory chips and other IC devices and components that simultaneously meet energy efficiency and cost targets.

-“Megatrends such as digitalization, urbanization, and mobility are drivers of innovation in the field of modern electronic systems,” explains Kai Beckmann, Member of the Executive Board and CEO Performance Materials.
+“Megatrends such as digitalization, urbanization, and mobility are drivers of innovation in the field of modern electronic systems,” explains Kai Beckmann, Member of the Executive Board and CEO Electronics.